Kit comes with embedded Python. Regular CPython 3.7 is used with no modifications.

 omni.kit.pip_archive extension which has few popular Python modules bundled into it.
 Have a look inside of it on filesystem.

-After this extension is started you freely do
+After this extension is started you can freely do

 import numpy.
-Declare dependency on this extension in your extension or enable it by other means to use any of them.
+Declare a dependency on this extension in your extension, or enable it by any other means to use any of them.

-> kit.exe --empty --enable omni.kit.pip_archive --exec use_numpy.py to run your script that can import and use
+> kit.exe --enable omni.kit.pip_archive --exec use_numpy.py to run your script that can import and use

 As a starting point change

 sys.path).
-That makes them discoverable by import system.
-Any of methods described above can be used for that.
+That makes them discoverable by the python import system.
+Any of the methods described above can be used for that.

-At build-time any Python module can be packaged into any extension, including packages from pip.
-That can be done using other Python installation or kit Python.
-This is recommended way, so that when extension is downloaded and installed it is ready to use.
-There is no requirement on connectivity to public registries and no runtime cost during installation.
+At build-time, any Python module can be packaged into any extension, including packages from pip.
+That can be done using other Python installations or kit Python.
+This is the recommended way, so that when an extension is downloaded and installed, it is ready to use.
+There is also no requirement for connectivity to public registries, and no runtime cost during installation.

-Why some native Python modules don’t work in Kit?¶
+Why do some native Python modules not work in Kit?

-It is often that something that works out of the box installed from pip or Anaconda doesn’t work in Kit.
-Or vice versa Kit Python module doesn’t load outside of Kit.
+It is common for something that works out of the box as-installed from pip or Anaconda not to work in Kit.
+Or vice versa, the Kit Python module doesn’t load outside of Kit.

 For pure Python modules (only

-*.so files on linux) errors are not really helpful.
+*.so files on Linux), errors are often not really helpful.

-Native Python modules are just regular OS shared libraries, with special C API that Python looks for.
-They also often implicitly linked with other libraries.
-When loaded they might not be able to find other libraries or be in conflict with already loaded libraries.
-Those issues can be debugged as any other library loading issues, specific to OS.
+Native Python modules are just regular OS shared libraries, with a special C API that Python looks for.
+They also are often implicitly linked with other libraries.
+When loaded, they might not be able to find other libraries, or be in conflict with already loaded libraries.
+Those issues can be debugged as any other library loading issue, specific to the OS.
 Some examples are: